 One of the star attractions of this exhibit is "E.T." the walrus.
 In 1982, oil workers in Alaska found a starving orphan walrus pup and gave him his "movie star" name (he certainly bears a resemblance).
 He was raised at Point Defiance Zoo & Aquarium and now weighs over 3,400 pounds.
 Female walruses Basilla and Joan now live with E.T., and PDZA staff are working to establish a breeding group among the walruses.

 Meet Hogan and Saya, our youngest harbor seals!

 Nine-year-old harbor seal Shila gave birth to a 23-pound male pup, named Hogan, on June 2, 2013.
 Ten-year-old Qilak gave birth to a female pup, Saya, on June 10, 2013.
-Both pups are swimming well, eating fish on their own, and enjoying their Rocky Shores exhibit during regular Zoo hours.
+Both pups are swimming well and enjoying their Rocky Shores exhibit during regular Zoo hours.
 The pregnancies were the result of breeding recommendations from the cooperative Species Survival Plan® for harbor seals.

 NOTE: During the summer, harbor seals are off exhibit on Tuesday afternoons and walruses are off exhibit on Wednesday afternoons.